AaG7xNnrgbzeyqc5woPS/linux_help/zerotier/❤️ How to clear or reset your ZeroTier address.md

 sudo service zerotier-one stop

-# Step 2.
+# ❤️Step 2.
 Delete the files identity.public and identity.secret from ZeroTier's working directory

     On Windows this is usually \ProgramData\ZeroTier\One
     On Mac this is /Library/Application Support/ZeroTier/One in your terminal, type open /Library/Application Support/ZeroTier/One to open the folder in Finder.